VishalRana2015/SimpleServerEC2/Readme.md

 One thing <java.version>8<java.version>

 Another thing, java version in environment path variable should be the same as the one with which you have build your project.

+For Unix-like systems
+nohup java -jar yourfile.jar > output.log 2>&1 &

+Will log console output to the output.log file and run the process in background.